 Again in Cheshire, Hondekin the Barbur was listed in the Assize Rolls in 1286 and later, Hugh Hankyn was in the Subsidy Rolls in 1327.
 In Sussex, Thomas Hamekyng was listed there in the Subsidy Rolls of 1327.

 Early History of the Henkin family

-Another 155 words (11 lines of text) covering the years 1761 and 1602 are included under the topic Early Henkin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Henkin research.
+Another 119 words (8 lines of text) covering the years 1761, 1761, 1782, 1787 and 1602 are included under the topic Early Henkin History in all our PDF Extended History products and printed products wherever possible.